-Emigrant Lake is managed by BLM in cooperation with Jackson County Parks and Recreation.
+Emigrant Lake County Park is on US Department of Reclamation land, managed in cooperation with Jackson County Parks and Recreation.

 IMPORTANT UNTIL FURTHER NOTICE:

 Off highway vehicles have not been allowed above the high water mark since 1994 and more recently, the decision was made not to allow vehicles past the parking area at Patrick Dunn Beach.
 You must now park in the lot located at the end of the old highway 99 informal boat ramp.
 The trail is located past the vault toilet at the North end of the parking lot.
 Do not drive out to the training hill or you will be cited and fined.

 The hill at Emigrant Lake is approximately 80 feet in vertical height.
 The hill is very flat at the bottom with a gentle slope two thirds of the way up.
 The top steepens slightly providing an ideal launch for practicing take-offs.
 The air coming off the lake provides a somewhat predictable and consistent flow of air to practice kiting.
 Be careful not to overfly the LZ in the early Spring and Summer when the lake is high.
 Later in the season there is little risk of landing in the water when the lake has receded.
 There are hiking trails that cross at the top and bottom of the hill.
 This is public land so be careful of others using the area and keep your distance.